• A Life More Adventurous

 What sparked your passion for the outdoors and how did you become a freelance outdoor writer and nature photographer?

 I have always felt at home in the natural world.
 As I child I was a bit of a tomboy and loved climbing trees.
-My parents used took me on country walks and my father instilled in me a love of maps.
+My parents took me on country walks and my father instilled in me a love of maps.
 I never remember not being able to read one!
 But I longed for wilder places than Surrey to explore.

 Felicity Martin Outstanding Walks in Scotland